 I know, it's now August, but Mo has had to delay the July Rudolph Days Challenge - so it should now run from 1st to 7th August.

 And it gave me some much needed time to come up with my entry this time around.
-The other Saturday I met up with Mrs A, down here in Hampshire, at a Copics Class being run by her lovely daughter Faye.
-And, Tracey of Dies to Die For was there with a 'pop-up shop' - so it really would have been very rude not to buy something of course :)
+Tracey of Dies to Die For was at a Copics event with a 'pop-up shop' - so it really would have been very rude not to buy something of course :)

 Amongst my (ahem) haul there was a lovely little set of stamps with various sentiments, some Christmas gifts/parcels and three sweet little deer.
 So, not being one to do things the easy way, I stamped eight of each of the three deer and the same with the little Christmas parcels.
 I then happily coloured them whenever the mood was right.
 And then it was time to cut them all out - sheesh, I KNEW I ought to have bought the matching dies.
 In fairness Tracey didn't have any left so I took a close look at the dies on line as well as some die cut images on cards, which I found as examples on line.
 Ha, I can do that 'she said'.
 So far I've cut out all the little (18 that I stamped and 24 coloured)parcels and just ten of the deer as they really are a bit tricky-wool.
 I still have slight reservations about images which are die cut leaving a white border right round - it's almost the 'norm.' now and all I can think is that it allows for a little bit of 'play' when you're doing the die cutting.